go-juicedev/juice-doc/source/middleware.rst

     // logger is a default logger for debug. var logger = log.New(log.Writer(), "[juice] ", log.Flags())

-    // DebugMiddleware is a middleware that prints the sql statement and the execution time. type DebugMiddleware struct{}
+    // DebugMiddleware is a middleware that logs SQL statements with their execution time and parameters.
+    // It provides debugging capabilities by printing formatted SQL queries along with execution metrics.
+    // The middleware can be enabled/disabled through statement attributes or global configuration settings. type DebugMiddleware struct{}

     // QueryContext implements Middleware.
+    // QueryContext logs SQL SELECT statements with their execution time and parameters.
+    // The logging includes statement ID, SQL query, arguments, and execution duration.
-    // QueryContext will print the sql statement and the execution time. func (m *DebugMiddleware) QueryContext(stmt Statement, next QueryHandler) QueryHandler {
+    // Logging is controlled by the debug mode setting from statement attributes or global configuration. func (m *DebugMiddleware) QueryContext(stmt Statement, configuration Configuration, next QueryHandler) QueryHandler {
-    	if !m.isBugMode(stmt) {
+    	if !m.isDeBugMode(stmt, configuration) {
     		return next
     	}
     	// wrapper QueryHandler